 Allergic contact dermatitis

 Allergic contact dermatitis is relatively common in florists.
 It requires sensitisation of the person's immune system to a specific plant chemical.
-Patients without this sensitisation are not vulnerable to the dermatitis.
+Patients without this sensitisation are not vulnerable to dermatitis.
 The reaction may be delayed for 10 days or so when primary sensitisation has occurred.
 It occurs within a day after subsequent exposure to the chemical.

 The signs and symptoms of allergic contact dermatitis are similar to those of irritant contact dermatitis, but the rash may spread to sites that have not been in direct contact with the responsible plant.